Gilgamesh Flood Tablet

 In the c.
 6th century BC Book of Genesis, God, who created man out of clay, decides to flood the earth because of the sinful state of humanity.
 It is also God who then gives Noah instructions to build an ark to preserve life.
 Noah, his family, and representatives of all the animals of the earth are called upon to enter the ark.
 When the destructive flood begins, all life outside of the ark perishes.
 After the waters recede, humanity was given God’s promise that he will never judge the earth with a flood again.
 He causes a rainbow to form as a sign of this promise.

 Hindu Flood Story

 In Hindu mythology, texts dated to around the 6th century BC contain the story of a great flood, “Pralaya.”
 Also in the Matsya Avatar of the Vishnu warns the first man, Manu, of the impending flood, and also advises him to build a giant boat.

 Plato, in about 360 BC, describes a flood myth in which the Bronze race of humans angers the high god Zeus with their constant warring.
 Zeus decides to punish humanity with a flood.
 The Titan Prometheus, who had created humans from clay, tells the secret plan to Deucalion, advising him to build an ark to be saved.
 After nine nights and days, the water starts receding, and the ark lands on a mountain.

 Reflections on Gilgamesh Flood Tablet

-- Can mortals achieve immortality through lasting works of civilisation and culture?
+- Can mortals achieve immortality through lasting works of civilization and culture?

-- The earliest civilisations were created near large river systems that were prone to flooding, is this why the flood story is so pervasive?
+- The earliest civilizations were created near large river systems that were prone to flooding, is this why the flood story is so pervasive?